(Osteo-Onychodysplasia; Arthro-Onychodysplasia; Onycho-Osteodysplasia)

 Nail-patella syndrome is caused by a mutation of a gene that plays an important role in the development of limbs and kidneys.

-There is no effective treatment for this syndrome.
+There is no effective treatment for nail-patella syndrome.

-Controlling blood pressure may slow the rate at which kidney function deteriorates.
+Controlling high blood pressure and protein in the urine with drugs called angiotensin-converting enzyme (ACE) inhibitors may slow the rate at which kidney function deteriorates.
 People who develop kidney failure need dialysis or a kidney transplant.

 Genetic testing is usually offered to people who want to have children.